-Buses will drop students off at PRIDE Transitions and will then be transported as needed to get to their scheduled location.
+PRIDE staff will communicate with the bus company about where all other students will be starting their day, based upon the day of the week and student schedules.
 Each student's situation will be evaluated and adjusted as needed, based on the needs of the student and employers.